solidjs-community/solid-primitives/packages/idle-timer/README.md

 };
 ```
 ### Accessors and methods
-To interact with the timers, `makeIdleTimer` provides:
+To interact with the timers, `createIdleTimer` provides:
 - **isIdle** and **isPrompted**: `Accessor<boolean>`; these two accessors report the user status.
 They do not concur.
 - **start**, **stop** and **reset**: `() => void`; allow rispectively to start and stop the timers, and to reset them. `start` and `reset`, create a custom `manualstart` and `manualreset` event, that will be passed to the `onIdle` and `onPrompt` callbacks if no oher activity occurs (there's another custom event, `mount`, created when timers start automatically).
 Finally `stop` and `reset` don't trigger `onActive`.
 ### Configuration options

-`makeIdleTimer` takes as an optional argument an object with the timer's configuration options.
+`createIdleTimer` takes as an optional argument an object with the timer's configuration options.
 Each key has a default value.
 The options are:

 - **idleTimeout**: `number`; time of user's inactivity in milliseconds before the idle status changes to idle.
 This time is extended by the `promptTimeout` option.
 It defaults to 15 minutes.